Working hand-in-hand with experts to bring quality veterinary care to Sri Lanka's captive elephants

 How Will EleVets Help Sri Lanka's Captive Elephants?

-EleVets is an annual event to enhance the number of trained elephant veterinarians throughout Sri Lanka.
-Pooling the expertise, skills, and resources of elephant care experts, our EleVETS team will bring practising veterinarians from throughout Sri Lanka together for a 2-day intensive, hands-on, veterinary training workshop on captive elephant care.
+EleVets was planned to be an annual or even to be an ongoing continuous program to enhance the number of trained elephant veterinarians throughout Sri Lanka.
+Pooling the expertise, skills, and resources of elephant care experts, the EleVETS program's main aim is to bring practising veterinarians from throughout Sri Lanka together for intensive, hands-on, veterinary training workshop on captive elephant care.

-During the event, the EleVets team assess the elephants' body condition, treat wounds and infections, observe their behaviour, provide nutritional guidance, and assess their living conditions.
+The first ever EleVets program was conducted in 2017.
+During this program, the EleVets team assess the elephants' body condition, treat wounds and infections, observe their behaviour, provide nutritional guidance, and assess their living conditions.

-The project also benefits wild elephants that are injured, sick, trapped and in need of emergency medical intervention.
+The project will also benefit wild elephants that are injured, sick, trapped and in need of emergency medical intervention.
 Too often these animals die from lack of timely professional care - especially in remote regions of the country - due to a shortage of available veterinarians from the Wildlife Department.